Q4 & Full Year Video Benchmarks, AdBridge Insights

 By Mary Vestewig |

 At the start of a new decade, digital video advertising continues to evolve and opportunities abound for marketers to deliver their messages.

-This report, based on aggregate performance metrics for video ads served from ER’s AdBridge, captures data for Q4 and full year 2019.
+Our report, based on aggregate performance metrics for video ads served from ER’s AdBridge, captures data for Q4 and full year 2019.
 Campaigns for a diverse set of brands across multiple categories are tracked, providing an industry-wide snapshot that identifies trends across performance metrics, such as video ad completion and invalid traffic rates, as well as breakdowns by media destination (premium publisher vs. media aggregator) and device (desktop, mobile, tablet and CTV).
-In addition, benchmarks specific to Direct to Consumer (DTC) brands are included in this report.
-Read on to find out how video advertising played out in Q4 and full year 2019.
+In addition, benchmarks specific to Direct to Consumer (DTC) brands are included in the report.

 Premium Is a Safe Bet and Pays Big Dividends